mgutz/razor/README.md

 There are two reserved keywords for use in the return statement

-1.  `VIEW` the rendered content of the view
+- `VIEW`:  the rendered buffer of the view
-2.  `SECTION` map of the sections in the view
+- `SECTIONS`: a map of rendered sections by name

+## Using Generated Package

 To call from Go code